leee/shinysdr-docker/README.md

 ### Run Explanations:

+- `--interactive --tty`: really to just support `C-c`.

-- `--privileged`: needed to access SDRs.
-This is only confirmed working on Linux Docker hosts, one will not be able to pass through USB devices on macOS.
+- `--device`: needed to access SDRs.
+This is only confirmed working on Linux Docker hosts; one will not be able to pass through USB devices on macOS.
 One may be able to do something on Windows, but buyer beware.

-- `--interactive --tty`: really to just support `C-c`.

 - `--publish`: Optional.
-The Dockerfile exposes `8100/tcp` and `8101/tcp`, and publishing overrides `EXPOSE`.
+The Dockerfile exposes `8100/tcp` and `8101/tcp`, and publishing overrides `EXPOSE` which might be convenient if you just want to go to `localhost` addresses that ShinySDR links.

 - `--volume`: ShinySDR uses directories for configuration.
 If you don't already have a config directory, you should map a config directory as a volume, even if it's empty.
 This image will check for directory emptiness on runtime, and invoke `shinysdr --create` to create a new default config.